-5.1 The scheduled time of the warning signal for the first race each day is 1055.
+- 5.1 The scheduled time of the warning signal for the first race each day is 1055.
 Additional races will follow.
-The race committee will conduct as many races as practical each day.

-- 5.2 The sequence of warning signals for the first race of the day for each class shall be: Sonar, 1055; - 2.4mR, as soon as practical following the start of the Sonar class as signaled by the race committee;
+The race committee will conduct as many races as practicable each day, except that no more than five races per class will be sailed on any day. - 5.2 If the race committee displays code flag 'A' while boats are finishing, there will be no more racing for the day. - 5.3 The sequence of warning signals for the first race of the day for each class shall be: Sonar, 1055; - 2.mR, as soon as practical following the start of the Sonar class as signaled by the race committee: